Davgraols/real-time-emotion-classifier/README.md

 capture with the webcam and saves only the face frame.

 ## Instructions
+Clone the repository to a targetDirectory
+####Install on Mac (Linux should be similar but not tested)

-Recomended installation in a python2.7 virtualenv with tensorflow, keras and openCV
+Originally made for Recommended installation in a python2.7 virtualenv with tensorflow, keras and openCV

+#####Install tensorflow in a virtualenv\
+1. sudo easy_install pip                 # if pip is not installed
+2. pip install --upgrade virtualenv
+3. virtualenv --system-site-packages targetDirectory # for Python 2.7
+4. cd targetDirectory
+5. source ./bin/activate
+6. easy_install -U pip
+7. pip install --upgrade tensorflow      # for Python 2.7

-Install requirements listed in REQUIREMENTS.txt pip install requirements.txt
+#####Install requirements listed in REQUIREMENTS.txt

-Or manually:
-pip install --upgrade tensorflow
+1. pip install requirements.txt

+#####Or manually:
-pip install keras
+1. pip install keras

-pip install opencv-python
+2. pip install opencv-python

-pip install Pillow
+3. pip install Pillow

+#### Install on windows
+Installing on windows should be similar to installing on mac except you will have to use python 3.5
+#####Install tensorflow in a virtualenv\
+1. sudo easy_install pip                 # if pip is not installed
+2. pip3 install --upgrade virtualenv
+3. virtualenv --system-site-packages -p python3 targetDirectory # for Python 3.n
+4. cd targetDirectory
+5. source ./bin/activate
+6. easy_install -U pip
+7. pip3 install --upgrade tensorflow     # for Python 3.n

+#####Install requirements listed in REQUIREMENTS.txt
+1. pip3 install requirements.txt

 ### Creating training data